rbire/event-model/README.md

 ### Entity Lookup

-The Entity Lookup classifies who is making the modification.
-Claasification of the recorder.
+The Entity Lookup is the claasification of iwhat kind of person is acting as a recorder.
+The person records events using a [System](#system-lookup).

 #### Allowed Values